port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/self-service-actions-deep-dive.md

 ### Creating the blueprint self-service action

-In order to create a Self-Service Action, go to the DevPortal Setup page, expand the Microservice Blueprint and click on the `Create action` button as shown below:
+In order to create a Self-Service Action, go to the DevPortal Builder page, expand the Microservice Blueprint and click on the `Create action` button as shown below:

 ![Create action button on blueprint marked](../../../static/img/self-service-actions/setting-self-service-actions-in-port/createActionOnBlueprintButtonMarked.png)